zvallarino/phase-3-active-record-costume-store-lab/README.md

 The above code would create a table called `dogs` with three columns: `name`, `breed` (both explicitly created), and an implicitly created `id` column.

-Take a look at a few data types that ActiveRecord supports below:
+Take a look at a few data types that Active Record supports below:

 |Data Type                      |Examples                                               |
 |-------------------------------|-------------------------------------------------------|